-Live asks for authorization again at every launch (Mac)
+Live tries to authorize at every launch (Mac)

 - Live Versions: 9.1 and higher

 - Operating System: Mac

 If the Live authorization dialog is displayed every time Live is launched, this could be happening for two different reasons:

 - If you've upgraded to High Sierra (10.13) and a stable Mac address can't be determined automatically

 - If you've authorized a prior version of Live for all users on a Mac by copying Live's unlock file into the local library (only necessary in multi-user environments)